tlamadon/econr-notes/content/debuggingRCpp.md

 R -d gdb -e "source('tmp.r')"
 ```

 you will then get a prompt.
+Type `run` at the prompt.
+When the program crashes, you can display the stack by calling `backtrace`.

-Declare some breakpoints, for example here I catcth the call to `exit`:
+When you find out the segfault, declare some breakpoints right before it crashes, for example here I catcth the call to `exit`:

 ```sh
 break exit
 ```

-when the program crashes, I can display the stack by calling `backtrace`.
+Then `run` again, the program will break at the breakpoint.
+You can use `step` to step through the program or use `next` without stepping into functions.

 It is important to remember compiling the code with the flags `-rdynamic -g` to get correct information.
 Later on for speed the code should be recompiled without the `-g` file and probably using the `-O3` flag.

+You can type `CXXFLAGS = -rdynamic -g` into `~/.R/Makevars`.

 ## an example debugging session